+CETS has a long history at Georgetown University.
 In 1971, the Georgetown University Library’s Audio-Visual Learning Resource Center (A-VLRC) began providing instructional media and educational technology for library and in-class use.
-At that time, the library’s “Audiovisual Department” had a small collection of open reel audio tapes, 1" video tapes, 16mm films, and slides.
+At that time, the library’s “Audiovisual Department” had a small collection of open reel audio tapes, 1″ video tapes, 16mm films, and slides.
 In 1975 the A-VLRC began its service of delivering instructional media and educational technology to main campus classrooms at the request of faculty, students, and staff.
-Summer 2001, the A-VLRC was reorganized, relocated, and named Classroom Educational Technology Services (CETS).
-July 1, 2006, CETS became a stand-alone department reporting to the Office of the University Registrar, Assistant Provost.

 In summer 2001, the A-VLRC was reorganized, relocated, and named Classroom Educational Technology Services (CETS).
 July 1, 2006, CETS became a department reporting to the Office of the University Registrar.
 CETS’ main office is now located on the first floor of ICC Building in ICC 121.

 Both CETS and the former A-VLRC have been able to offer classroom delivery of media and educational technology by hiring and training about 25 Georgetown University students assistants each semester to work under the direction of professional staff.

 The full time staff and student assistants set up and solve problems with diverse technology (from computers, smart lecterns, lecture capture technology, personal response systems to projectors and LCD panels) in classrooms throughout the main campus.

 During the 2019-2020 academic year, CETS provided technology and media to over 157,039 classes in 12 classroom buildings as well as other spaces.